 The purpose of the final grade appeal process is to provide a vehicle and structure for students to appeal final course grades.
 The grade appeal procedure only applies to final grades and not individual graded assignments.

 Faculty members have the authority to establish course requirements and standards of performance within the college’s established curriculum process.
 It is the responsibility of the faculty to articulate and communicate course requirements and grading standards to students at the beginning of each course via the syllabus.
 Instructors must apply all grading criteria uniformly and in a timely manner.
-Final grades submitted to the Student Records Office are presumed to be accurate and final.
+Final grades submitted to the Registrar’s Office are presumed to be accurate and final.